grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Registry/registry.md

 ?>
 ```

-**From testing, it's worth noting that outbound communication is restricted.
+**NOTE:** From testing, it's worth noting that outbound communication is restricted.
 Let's keep this in mind.

-Add the php file extension, upload the rce2.php file and quickly run netcat to registry.htb on port TCP4444 in a **NEW** terminal windows and try to connect.
+After adding the php file extension to in the main configuration, as explained above, and uploading the rce2.php file as a theme to then load it in the browser, let's quickly run netcat to registry.htb on port TCP4444 in a **NEW** terminal windows and try to connect.

 When connecting:

 ```
 kali@back0ff:~/Documents/HTB-Labs/Registry$ nc -v registry.htb 4444
 Ncat: Version 7.80 ( https://nmap.org/ncat )